Defragmentation

 SQL Server Performance and Fragmentation

-SAN, NAS, RAID, ALL-FLASH and Fragmentation
+SAN, NAS, RAID and Fragmentation

 Fragmentation prevention offers significant benefits when implemented on intricate modern hardware technologies such as RAID, NAS and SANs, and all-flash.
 SANs, NAS devices, corporate servers, and even high-end workstations and multimedia-centric desktops characteristically implement multiple physical disk drives in some form of fault-tolerant disk striping (RAID).
 Because the purpose of fault-tolerant disk striping is to offer redundancy, as well as improved disk performance by splitting the I/O load, it is a common misconception that fragmentation does not have a negative impact.
 It’s also important to note that the interface; EIDE, SCSI, SATA, i-SCSI, Fibre Channel, etc… does not alter the relevance of defragmentation.